tannerghosen/PasswordGeneratorAPI/DOCUMENTATION.md

 Endpoint: POST /password<br>
 Request parameters: length (integer, passed in the request body, optional)<br>
 Response type: JSON<br>
-Response properties: password (contains generated password), error (contains error / warning)<br>
+Response properties: data, which contains password (contains generated password)<br>
 Responses:
 1. A password of the desired length.
 2. If length was null, the default length of 16 is used.
-3. If length was NaN, the default length of 16 is used and a warning is mentioned in the response in the error property.
+3. If length was NaN, the default length of 16 is used.

 Request Example:
 ```